SumitKumar703/SumitKumar703/README.md

 - 👋 Hi, I’m @SumitKumar
 - 👀 I’m interested in Learning New Technologies
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me Kumarsumit1995@outlook.com

 <!---